 A stroke can create some physical impairments.
 Exercise may improve strength and coordination of the affected muscles.
 Exercise recommendations may vary depending on the severity of the stroke and the person's limitations.

-Studies suggest that cancer patients who do not have depression have a better chance of survival than those who do.
-Exercise is a great way for cancer patients to stave off depression and improve their mood.
-It's not clear exactly how exercise impacts mood, but it probably works by causing the brain to release "feel good" chemicals like endorphins and increasing the body temperature, which can have a calming effect.
+Studies suggest that people with cancer who do not have depression have a better chance of survival than those who do.
+Exercise is a great way to avoid depression and improve your overall mood.
+It's not clear exactly how exercise impacts mood, but it probably works by causing the brain to release chemical,s like endorphins, and increase body temperature, which can have a calming effect.

 Continuous motion is essential for the health of your joints, especially arthritic ones.
 Regular exercise promotes strength and flexibility, and helps preserve the resiliency of joint surfaces.

 Types of exercise shown to improve joint health: Nonweightbearing aerobic and strength training (water exercises are ideal)